13sfaith/pomodoro/README.md

 Copy the Repo and navigate inside

-install dependcies run:
+install dependencies run:

 ```
 npm install
 ```
-run the development server:
+run the development server and open in native environment:
 ```
-npm start
+npm run app
 ```
-server will run by default on ```http://localhost:3000```

 ## Usage